Law Student Programs in TorontoAll Law Student Programs

 How to Apply

 Students interested in summer positions should submit applications through the viRecruit Applicant Portal by the deadline set by the Law Society of Ontario.
 We recommend that students confirm their school’s internal practice and deadlines as well.
 An application package should consist of a cover letter, resume, copies of official law school and post-secondary transcripts, and upper year intended course lists.
 We appreciate receiving law school GPA, if available.
-Letters of reference are accepted but not required.
+Please note that as part of our ongoing commitment to ensure a fair and inclusive recruitment process, we do not consider reference letters and/or writing samples as part of an applicant’s package.
+As a result, any reference letters and/or writing samples that are submitted will be removed from a candidate’s package before it is reviewed for consideration for our summer student program.
 Applications should be addressed to:

 Tiffany Soucy, Director, Professional Resources